Costs and grants

 The Erasmus School of Economics Additional Scholarship

-Erasmus School of Economics offers an additional scholarship of maximum € 500,- to a few students who are highly motivated and who can prove that they do not have sufficient financial means to go on exchange.
+Erasmus School of Economics offers an additional scholarship of maximum € 500,- to a very small number of students who are highly motivated and who can prove that they do not have sufficient financial means to go on exchange.
 Please note that the budget for this scholarship is limited.
-If you consider yourself eligible for this extra financial support by the Erasmus School of Economics, please submit substantiated proof of your (critical) financial situation in an e-mail to the exchange coordinator: email@example.com.
+Information about the application procedure is explained on Canvas.

 Holland Scholarship Erasmus University

-The Holland Scholarship Erasmus University is meant for excellent students who want to study, do research or participate in an internship outside the European Economic Area (EEA).
-The EEA consists of the EU countries and Iceland, Liechtenstein and Norway.
-The scholarship amounts to a one-off payment of € 1.250 as a contribution towards your study expenses.
+The Holland Scholarship Erasmus University is meant for excellent students who require additional funding to pay for their exchange outside the European Economic Area (EEA), Norway, Switzerland and Turkey.
+The scholarship amounts to € 1.250 and is a contribution towards your study expenses.
 More information about the selection is explained on Canvas.

 Other grants and scholarships